fastoch/React-with-Docker/README.md

 To run a container built from our image: `docker run -p 5173:5173 --env-file .env appName:dev`
 - the -p option maps port 5173 on the host machine to port 5173 on the Docker container
 - This allows you to access an application running inside the container on port 5173 via 'localhost:5173' in your web browser

+---

+# How apps are dockerized in the real world

+In the real world, your app might also contain a backend, not only the React frontend part.
+We need to run all of these services together, and for that we need a `docker-compose.yml` file.

+- at the root of our project folder, let's create a new file called `docker-compose.yml`
+-